Cookies on this website

 Hydrogen boilers

 There is ongoing research and development, supported by Government, into the viability and effectiveness of hydrogen boilers and what their potential role could be in our future energy system.
-As set out in its Heat and Buildings Strategy, the Government will make a strategic decision on the role of hydrogen in home heating in 2026.
+This technology is not currently available to customers.
+The Government will soon make a strategic decision on the role of hydrogen in home heating.
+The Climate Change Committee sees ‘no role for hydrogen in buildings heating’.